debinix/openjensen/doc/mysql-postgresql-fn-migration.md

 Phase 1: Replace mysql specific database php API functions mysql_* with corresponding PostgreSQL php pg_* functions.

-Phase 2: Adjust database schema by just adding required front-ends columns.
+Phase 2: Adjust database schema by just *adding* required front-ends columns.

+Phase 3: Test the converted web application.

-Phase 3: Discuss which Scrum stories to support and which to put in backlog.
+Phase 4: Discuss which Scrum stories to support and which to put in backlog.

-Phase 4: Review database schema and decide on column/variable names.
+Phase 5: Review database schema (i.e. merge tables) and decide on name for each column- and variable-name (the front-end/back-end API).

-Phase 5: Gradually replace php API pg_* functions with a solution based on Common Gateway Interface (CGI) and use of HTML POSTs to COBOL back-end.
+Phase 6: Gradually replace php API pg_* functions with a solution based on Common Gateway Interface (CGI) and use of HTML POSTs to COBOL back-end.